Hand, foot and mouth disease outbreak hits Buffalo City

-The Buffalo City Metro has sounded the alarm over a hand, foot and mouth disease outbreak, with 10 cases recorded in February.
+The Buffalo City metro (BCM) has sounded the alarm over a hand, foot and mouth disease outbreak, with 10 cases recorded in February.

 In a public notice, the metro urged communities and schools to be vigilant.